tomkat-cr/genericsuite-app-maker/README.md

 * Image Generation: using HuggingFace and the Flux or OpenAI Dall-E models.
 * Video Generation: using Rhymes AI Allegro model.
 * Galleries to show the generated images and videos.
-* Hability to change the Provider and Model used for all the LLM Inferences, image and video generations.
+* Ability to change the Provider and Model used for all the LLM Inferences, image and video generations.
 * Suggestions to generate App ideas, and the hability to customize the suggestion generation prompt.
 * Code Generation: suggest the JSON configuration files and Langchain Tools Python code from an App description to be used with the GenericSuite library.
 * Use LlamaIndex to generate code and JSON files using vectorized data instead of send all the attachments to the LLM.
 * Store each user interaction (question, answer, image, video, code) in a MongoDB database, and retrieve it later.
 * Database Management: import and export data from MongoDB to JSON files.
-* Prompt Engineering: there's an option to allow the prompts/questions optimiation to take more advantage from the Model's capabilities.
+* Prompt Engineering: there's an option to allow the prompts/questions optimization to take more advantage from the Model's capabilities.
 * Naming: generate name ideas for the App.
 * App Structure: generate the App description and database table structures.
 * App Presentation: generate PowerPoint presentation for the App, including the content, speaker notes, and image generation prompts.